FBR E-Invoicing via PRAL

 Frequently asked questions

-Can I use PRAL’s free integration instead of a licensed integrator?
+Can I use PRAL’s free direct integration instead?

 Yes, PRAL offers a free direct integration option.
 However, it requires significant technical setup, your own IP whitelisting, and your team to manage API authentication and error handling.
-Most businesses find a licensed integrator faster to deploy and easier to maintain.
+Most businesses find dedicated integration software faster to deploy and easier to maintain.

-Does Taxonomy display the ‘Integrated with FBR’ signboard requirement?
+Does Taxonomy handle the ‘Integrated with FBR’ signboard requirement?

 The signboard requirement applies to your business premises, not your software provider.
-Taxonomy will provide you with your integration registration details so you can display the required notice at your point of sale or office.
+Taxonomy provides your integration details so you can display the required notice at your point of sale or office.

 Related resources

-Learn more about Taxonomy and our FBR licensing.
+Learn more about Taxonomy and how we connect you to FBR through PRAL.

 Ready to integrate with FBR?